Fbeen/UniqueSlugBundle/readme.md

 ## Update the slugs for all records of your table

-Using the app/console in the command prompt you are able to generate the cruds for all the records:
+Using the Symfony console commands you are able to generate the slugs for all the records:

     $ php app/console fbeen:generate:slugs